• Skip to primary navigation

 4. Upcycling Fabrics – Leather

-I keep all my old handbags when they have reached the end of their useful life.
-As I love to upcycle leather fabrics too.
+I keep all my old handbags when they have reached the end of their useful life, as I love to upcycle leather fabrics too.

 Discarded sofa source of leather

-Upcycling Leather Fabrics
+Upcycling Leather Ideas

 1. Boho Style Leather Vase – this was made from some of the sofa fabric